Hashimoto’s Thyroiditis: Causes, Symptoms, and Support Strategies

 Nutritional deficiencies may lead to all kinds of problems in your body, including gut flora imbalance, inflammation, pain, and disease.
 Nutritional deficiencies may lead to thyroid dysfunction and Hashimoto’s thyroiditis.

 B vitamins, especially B12, are also crucial when it comes to your cellular, metabolic, and thyroid functions.
-No wonder that vitamin B12 is also called the ‘energy vitamin’.
-To support your body, I recommend B Stong, a powerful vitamin B complex (32).
+No wonder that vitamin B12 is also called the ‘energy vitamin’ (32).

 Research has shown that vitamin A may help to regulate thyroid hormone metabolism and healthy TSH levels.
 The best sources of vitamin A include cod liver, eggs, dark leafy vegetables, orange and yellow vegetables, and fruits.
 However, you may also benefit from supplementation (36).